Science and Technology in Medicine

 ISTM aims to improve the health of patients by applying knowledge gained from basic science to develop insights into the causes of disease and ways of treating them.
 This 'bench to bedside' approach brings together scientists and NHS clinicians from a range of backgrounds and specialties, in a high quality research environment and access to the latest facilities.

-ISTM focusses its work into four Themes, each with an international profile for research, for example some of the key areas are:
+ISTM focusses its work into seven Themes, each with an international profile for research, for example some of the key areas are:

 - Bioengineering and the therapeutic use of stem cells